-Just before serving, heat hot fudge in microwave, checking every 15 seconds and stirring.
+Now you’ll heat hot fudge in the microwave.
+Make sure to check every 15 seconds and stir.

-Once hot fudge is liquidy texture, drizzle on top of cake.
+Once hot fudge is a liquid texture, drizzle on top of cake.

 Note: If using for a birthday, flip Reeses upside down to easily place candles in the bottom of them.